Supraspinatus Trigger Points: Treating the “Stubborn-atus” Trigger Points

 Supraspinatus Trigger Points and Referred Pain

-The supraspinatus muscle has two trigger points, one at each end of the muscle belly.
-Typically both of these trigger points are equally and simultaneously active.
-"Supraspinatus Trigger Points" imagePain from the supraspinatus trigger points is referred to the outside of the shoulder and elbow.
+Pain from the supraspinatus trigger points is referred to the outside of the shoulder and elbow.
 In my personal experience, the elbow referral on the lateral epicondyle is more prominent during release of the supraspinatus trigger points.
 This pain pattern will occasionally include a forearm component as well.

 What Causes Supraspinatus Trigger Points?